ryanhaigh/intech/README.md

 **plcdiff.bat:** used with bzr-explorer and plc programming to call the appropriate comparison tool for the plc platform being used

 **plot-peaks.py:** process a csv file with northing, easting and elevation and plot the position and proximity of peaks

+**purge-users.ps1:** remove a user from active directory and exchange optionally keeping a copy of their mailbox

 **rtouch.bat:** recursively touch files in the current directory